Use a named ellipsoid

 print(f"2 nearest: {idx}, distances: {dists.round(1)} km")

+For pandas DataFrames and the after-geocoding workflow, see Pandas & GeoPandas Support.
 For full API details, see the API Reference.